Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 When you get home from a soggy, cold winter hike, be sure to empty your pack and hang up your gear away from direct heat sources.
 This is one of the best winter hiking tips to heed!

-Hiking in the winter is one of the best ways to find solitude and silence.
+Hiking in the winter, early to late, is one of the best ways to find solitude and silence.

 It demands more from your body and mind, but it delivers a whole ton of advantages over summer hiking.